 - how content recommendation processes might be exploited and ways to mitigate this.

-The workplan also recommends putting effort into working across the tech sector and government to understand data and information needs for effective research.
+There is ongoing need for work across the tech sector and government to understand data and information needs for effective research.
+Specific actions include: